littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v5.9.1 (4/25/24) - Filename Hotfix
 -Extremely embarassing filename error fixed.

-v?.? (?/?/?) - Technobarbarism Update
-Adding major new advanced civic: Technobarbarism
-Adds a new origin: Ancient Technology

 v5.9 (2/27/24) - Eridanus (3.11) Update
 -Fixed what was needed for compatibility with Stellaris 3.11 (Eridanus)